 (10) The DS stages comprehensive examinations once a year, at the end of the spring semester.
+Derogations shall be possible only in the exceptionally justified cases specified in the UDR, at the discretion of the CoDS.
 The comprehensive examination shall be organised in such a way that its theoretical and dissertation parts are both conducted in the presence of the widest possible professional audience, publicity however should not interfere with the examinee's successful performance.
 Depending on the number of candidates registering for the comprehensive examination, the theoretical and dissertation parts may be conducted on the same day or on different days, immediately one after the other, or within one day by inserting a longer break.
 Regardless of how the examination is arranged, all members of the examining board shall be continuously present during both parts of the examination.

-Each year, the comprehensive examination takes place in June.
-The examination of one doctoral student is held on the same day, in two successive stages.
+Each year, the comprehensive examination typically takes place in June.
+The examination of each doctoral student is held on the same day, in two successive stages.
 The first stage is the dissertation part during which the examinee delivers his/her presentation in the form of an extemporaneous scientific presentation, and the debate takes place as a discussion, and in the second stage, the theoretical part takes place, which shall be conducted formally before the examining board (questions shall be answered).
 A short break of not more than 1 hour may be planned between the two stages.
 The performance of the examinees shall be evaluated after each stage in the absence of members of the public.